 - ScienceTalk 2023 Conference, Association of Science Communicators

-I’ve also been a guest on many podcasts, which you can listen to here.
+I’ve also been a guest on many podcasts, which you can listen to here, and I love to chitchat on the Fancy Comma YouTube.

-Please contact me to inquire about speaking opportunities.
+Please contact me to chat about speaking/teaching opportunities.